BaylorRice/CSI1430-Tetris/README.md

 Create the file in the !Source Code Folder either by creating a text document and renaming it (make sure to rename the extension), or, using your IDE of choice, make the file, but be sure it creates the file in !Source Code

 ## There is a file in !Source Code that my IDE is not aware of.
 Help!
-Visual Studio: Right Click the folder the file belongs in (CPP Files or Header Files)
+Visual Studio: Right Click the folder the file belongs in (CPP Files or Header Files), and select "Add Existing File".
+Navigate to the !Source Code folder and add the file you need.
+Make sure to save the solution and commit the changes
+Code Blocks: Right Click the Project file, and select "Add Files...".
+Navigate to the !Source Code Folder and select the files you need.
+Make sure to save the project and commit your changes.
+XCode: Control+Click the project (The very first "folder" in your navigation pane) and select Add Files.
+Navigate to !Source Code Folder and select the files you need.
+Before clicking Okay, make sure that "Copy Files" is NOT selected, and "Create Folder References" is selected.
+Now you can hit Okay, and drag the file into the folder (CPP Files or Header Files) based on it's type.

+If you ever have any questions, just email me (Reese_ford1@baylor), text or call me (254 651 9259), or send me a message in Teams!
+:)